jensenhuangyankai/fun-takehome/README.md

 Given the small number of supported tokens (4), a batch approach provides the best UX with minimal overhead.

 **Scalability Considerations:**
-If the app were to support 100+ tokens, the recommended approach would be:
+If the app were to support 100+ tokens, I would have implemented:
 1. Individual token fetches on selection
 2. React Query caching with 15s stale time
 3. Prefetch top 10 popular tokens on page load